creativeprojects/resticprofile/README.md

 * You can run a shell command if an error occurred (at any time)
 * You can send a backup stream via _stdin_
 * You can start restic at a lower or higher priority (Priority Class in Windows, *nice* in all unixes) and/or _ionice_ (only available on Linux)
+* Check you have enough memory before starting a backup.
+I've had some backups that literally killed a server (with swap disabled)

 The configuration file accepts various formats:
 * [TOML](https://github.com/toml-lang/toml) : configuration file with extension _.toml_ and _.conf_ to keep compatibility with versions before 0.6.0